khaledhelmyg/minMumSum/README.md

 # minMumSum
+#
-# to calculate the max and min to the given arry with python
+this tow files is to show you how to calculate the max and min to the given arry with python and php